HallerPatrick/py_lsp.nvim/README.md

 `py_lsp.nvim` is a neovim plugin that helps with using the [lsp](https://neovim.io/doc/user/lsp.html) feature for python development.

-It tackles the problem about the activation and usage of python virtual environments for the nvim lsp.
+It tackles the problem about the activation and usage of python virtual environments and conda environments for the nvim lsp.

 ## Installation